deercreeklabs/f1-seller-client/shopper.md

 A RemoveFromCartResult is an object with two properties:
 * qtyRemoved: (integer) The quantity removed from the cart
 * cartQty: (integer) The quantity of the specified SKU remaining in the cart.

+### SetCartQuantityResult
+A SetCartQuantityResult is an object with two properties:
+* cartQty: (integer) The quantity of the specified SKU currently in the cart.
+* why: (string) Explanation of cartQty.
+"ALL" indicates that the desired quantity was set.
+"STOCK" indicates that the quantity was set to fewer items because of insufficient stock.
+"LIMIT" indicates that the quantity was set to fewer items because of a purchase limit on the requested item.

 ### EmptyCartResult
 An EmptyCartResult is a simple boolean value.
 It is true if the emptyCart